omarfsosa/alpha-vantage-cli/README.md

   --help     Show this message and exit.

 Commands:
-  crypto  Manages the Cryptocurrences APIs (Not yet implemented) data    Manages the Fundamental Data APIs (Not yet implemented) econ    Manages the Economic Indicators APIs (Not yet implemented) forex   Manages the Forex APIs (Not yet implemented) intel   Manages the Alpha Intelligence APIs (Not yet implemented) stock   Manages the Core Stocks APIs tech    Manages the Technical Indicators APIs (Not yet implemented)
+  crypto   Manages the Cryptocurrences APIs (Not yet implemented) data     Manages the Fundamental Data APIs (Not yet implemented) econ     Manages the Economic Indicators APIs (Not yet implemented) forex    Manages the Forex APIs (Not yet implemented) intel    Manages the Alpha Intelligence APIs (Not yet implemented) set-key  Set your API key so that you can send requests to Alpha... stock    Manages the Core Stocks APIs tech     Manages the Technical Indicators APIs (Not yet implemented)
 ```